Wondering which synthetic chemicals to avoid in your cosmetics and personal care products? It’s a little tricky to figure out.

 Ditch It: Found in nail varnish/treatments and remover, hair dye/bleaching products, home cleaning products, furniture/floor polish, paint and paint thinner, and many types of adhesive films.

-10. SUNSCREEN CHEMICALS Common names are Benzophenone, PABA, Avobenzone, Homosalate and Ethoxycinnmate.
+10. SUNSCREEN CHEMICALS Common names for chemicals to avoid in your sunscreen are Benzophenone, PABA, Avobenzone, Homosalate and Ethoxycinnmate.
 These chemicals function as a sun-blocking agents, absorbing UV rays.
 They are known endocrine disruptors, and are easily absorbed into the blood stream.
 They may also cause cellular damage and be carcinogenic.
+Not only that, but they are toxic to aquatic life.

 Ditch Them: Found in conventional sunscreen products.
 Look for (non-nano particle) zinc-based products instead.

 It’s impossible to avoid every single toxic chemical.
 You’re only human and you have to live!
 Being aware is the first step.
 Educate yourself and do your research before you buy products for yourself, your family and your and home.
-When in doubt, check the EWG’s Skin Deep Database to research ingredients you don’t recognise.
-Sign up to our newsletter for our most up-to-date info on natural health and beauty tips!
-Over the coming weeks I will be writing about simple ways to #DitchTheJunk.
+When in doubt, check the EWG’s Skin Deep Database to research ingredients you don’t recognise and chemicals to avoid.

 Do you check your beauty product labels?
-I would love to hear from you!
+We would love to hear from you!